jschnab/linux-sysadmin/essential_commands.md

 grep python user_data.sh
 ```

-The option `-v` or `--invert-match` prints line which do not match a pattern.
+The option `-v` or `--invert-match` prints line that do not match a pattern.
 In the next command we pipe the output of `ps` to `grep` and remove the occurence of `grep` itself in the output:

 ```
 ps ax | grep airflow | grep -v grep